For information about COVID-19, visit the Unite against COVID-19 website

-You can’t vote in NZ elections unless you’re on the electoral roll.
-It’s compulsory to be enrolled if you qualify — but voting is optional.
+You can only vote in NZ elections if you’re enrolled on the electoral roll.

 If you’re of Māori descent, you can choose to be on the Māori Electoral Roll or the General Electoral Roll when you vote in general elections.

-Voting gives you a say on the people and political parties that will represent you in Parliament.
-NZ elections happen every 3 years.
+Voting gives you a say on the people and political parties who will represent you in Parliament.

 If you think you’ve been treated unfairly by a central or local government agency, you can make a complaint.

 If you cannot solve a problem with a government agency, you can complain to the Ombudsman.